systopia/funding/docs/administration/installation.md

 ## Further modules/dependencies

-- `fontawesome` not required if Font Awesome provided by other means.
+- `fontawesome` is not required if Font Awesome is provided by other means.
-- `formtips` not required, but recommended.
+- `formtips` is not required, but recommended.
-- `symfony/property-access` is dependency of funding extension.
+- `symfony/property-access` is a dependency of the funding extension.

 ```
 composer require drupal/fontawesome drupal/formtips symfony/property-access
 drush pm:enable fontawesome formtips
 ```

-So that changes to views etc. can be applied:
+Enter this command, so that changes to views etc. can be applied:

 ```
 composer require drupal/config_update